Tail Optimality and Performance Analysis of the Nudge*(M) Scheduling Algorithm: Heavy Traffic Regime

-The above result has two important consequences: \begin{enumerate} \item It shows that the heavy traffic limit of the $ATIR_M(M_{opt})$ is insensitive to the shape of the job size distributions $X_1, X_2$ and $X$. \item It further shows that for any $\epsilon > 0$ there exists an $X$, $X_1$ and $X_2$ such that for $\lambda$ sufficiently close to one we have $c_M/c_Z \leq \epsilon$, that is,
+Theorem \ref{th:heavy} has two more important consequences: \begin{enumerate} \item It shows that the heavy traffic limit of the $ATIR^*(M_{opt})$ is insensitive to the shape of the job size distributions $X_1, X_2$ and $X$. \item It further shows that for any $\epsilon > 0$ there exists an $X$, $X_1$ and $X_2$ such that for $\lambda$ sufficiently close to one we have $c_M/c_Z \leq \epsilon$, that is,